When I published my first “What I Eat In A Day” post a few months ago, I had no idea what to expect.

 What I Eat In A Day

-I was an obsessive exerciser for years so will never again force myself to exercise if I don’t feel like it.
+I’ll never again force myself to exercise if I don’t feel like it, after being an obsessive exerciser for years.

 Anyways, no running or coffee today.